nexusformat/definitions/manual/source/classes/base_classes/apm-structure.rst

 Some of the base classes are specific to APM, whereas others are used in other techniques as well.

-These base classes are used within the APM-related :ref:`application definitions &lt;AppDef-Apm-Definitions&gt;`
+These base classes are used within the APM-related :ref:`application definitions <appdef-apm-definitions>`.

 .. _BC-Apm-Classes:

 Base Classes
 ############

-    :ref:`NXchamber`:
-        A base class to describe a component of the instrument which houses other components.
-        A chamber may offer a controlled atmosphere to execute an experiment and/or offer functionalities for storing and loading specimens.

     :ref:`NXcoordinate_system`:
         Base class to describe different coordinate systems used and/or to be harmonized